Critical-Infrastructure-Systems-Lab/PowNet/docs/source/user_guide/input_files.rst

         * ``cost_contract``: Name of the contract (from ``contract_cost.csv``) associated with charging/discharging costs.

 * ``transmission.csv``:
-    * **Description**: Defines the transmission network links and their properties. `PowNet` can calculate line parameters if needed, but user-provided values take precedence.
+    * **Description**: Defines a system's nodes and their properties. `PowNet` can calculate line parameters if needed, but user-provided values take precedence.
     * **Required Columns**:
         * ``source``: Starting node of the line.
         * ``sink``: Ending node of the line.